 Ireland under her indigenous system was a gift economy (Doherty) with strong community ties.
 The farmers, carpenters, smiths, doctors, and beekeepers of the agro-artisanal economy functioned something like the Russian blacksmith described in Mutual Aid Among The Barbarians, "who, like the blacksmith of the Indian communities, being a member of the community, is never paid for his work within the community.
 He must make it for nothing...
 Selling and buying cannot take place within the community."

 Free Public Hostels are a feature of the stories, most notably Togail Bruidne Dá Derga, and are confirmed by historical sources (Kelly, page 36).
-I must stress how strange & extraordinary these were: hundreds of inns around the country provided any amount of food and ale to anyone, as much of it as you like as often as you like, for free, no questions asked.
+I must stress how strange & extraordinary these were: hundreds of inns around the country provided food and ale to anyone, as much of it as you like as often as you like, for free, no questions asked.

 That makes no sense to an economist: why would the hostel-keeper (brugaid) give it away for free?
 The answer's that Gaelic society was not about trading coins; it was about fulfilling your duties to your kinsmen and clansmen.
 If you want the status of brugaid and the perks that come with it, you've got to perform the duties of one.
 In conclusion: Gaelic Ireland was not a Utopia, just a place where you could go to any feasting-hall and party for free as often as you liked.

 Where wealth is solid, you own the house you live in, the food in your cupboards, the tools you use.
 But sometimes possession is an abstract concept; a landlord might own a house he never visits, and in July 2020, some millionaire bought Horse Island in Cork for €5.5 million without ever visiting it.